EricMTodd/facets_of_ruby/README.md

 Chapter 7 is contained in flow_control.rb
 Chapter 8 is containted in arrays_and_iterators.rb
 Chapter 9 is containted in writing_your_own_methods.rb
 Chapter 10 is contained in fun_with_recursion.rb - Moving on to Chapter 11 as most of the examples herein are redundant, overly complicated without much real practice involved and also codewars challenges I have completed using Python in the past.

-Chapter: 11 - Reading and Writing, Saving and Loading, Yin and...
-Something Else
+(This was done with this understanding per John Costa's suggestion.)
+Part of Chapter 11 is contained in save_load_write_read.rb - I skipped much of this chapter due to the fact that it was asking me to modify files on my computer, which I am not equipped to do, nor comfortable doing.
+Chapter 12 - Contained in new_classes_of_objects.rb - Some challenges skipped to save time, I can achieve these but would rather delve into more interesting topics such as classes and studying hashes further.

+Chapter: 12 - New Classes of Objects
-Section: 11.5
+Section: 12.0
-Page: 87
+Page: 95

 ### Notes while talking with Mr. John Costa